ubccr/mokey/README.rst

 ===============================================================================

-mokey is web application that provides self-service user account management tools for FreeIPA.
+mokey is web application that provides self-service user account management tools for `FreeIPA <http://freeipa.org>`_.
 The motivation for this project was to implement the self-service password reset functionality missing in FreeIPA.
 This feature is not provided by default in FreeIPA, see `here <http://www.freeipa.org/page/Self-Service_Password_Reset>`_ for more info and the rationale behind this decision. mokey is not a FreeIPA plugin but a complete standalone application that uses the FreeIPA JSON API. mokey requires no changes to the underlying LDAP schema and uses a MariaDB